0xfps/fps8k/README.md

 - ⚡ Fun fact: ...
 -->

-👨🏾‍🦱 My name is Anthony, fps is my nickname and a name I use across all my social media handles.
+👨🏾‍🦱 My name is Anthony, fps is my nickname.
 I am a 19 year old male (He/Him). <br/><br/>

 💻 I started my programming journey in August 2018, with web development, starting with the frontend HTML, CSS, then Javascript and backend PHP and MySQL, then finally, Bootstrap.

-🧠📝 In 2022, I developed a voracious interest for learning and writing Smart Contracts, deployable on the Ethereum network, and so far I have learnt a lot.
+🧠📝 In 2022, I developed a voracious interest for learning and writing Smart Contracts, deployable on the Ethereum network, and so far I have learnt a whole lot.
 My repository <a target='_blank' href='https://github.com/fps8k/my-solidity'>`my-solidity`</a> has been a compilation of all the major and minor smart contracts I've written.
+And I have also forked a lot of repos that I read and learn their Smart Contract codes.

 <!-- 💰 I hope to land a blockchain job by August this year.-->